david-why/palettette/README.md

 Calls a defined function.

 Parameters:
-- G: The variable index to pass as a parameter / receive output (0 to 255).
+- G: The variable index to pass as a parameter (0 to 255).
 - B: The function index to call (0 to 255).

 Throws: